MenuClose

 Typically, the reason people misuse opioids is that they’re seeking a feeling of euphoria (well-being, elation, or great happiness).

-However, there are adverse side effects associated with fentanyl, and some of them can be quite severe, as with most opioids.
+However, there are adverse side effects of fentanyl use.
+Unfortunately, some of them can be quite severe, as with most opioids.
 Common side effects of the drug may include:

 More severe and dangerous side effects include: